jenkins-infra/repository-permissions-updater/README.md

     email: security@acme.org
 ```

-Given the above example, we will assign any security issue in Jira to `some_user_name` rather than one of the developers able to release the plugin, and send an email notification to `security@acme.org` to establish contact.
+Given the above example, we will primarily assign any security issue in Jira to `some_user_name` and send an email notification to `security@acme.org` to establish contact.
+Regular maintainers are added to the issue as well to give visibility and allow participation/discussion.
+This means that specifying a Jira security contact is only useful when it's an account not already listed as maintainer.
-Either of `jira` and `email` are optional.
+Either of `jira` and `email` is optional.

 Please note that we generally reject email contacts due to the additional overhead in reaching out via email.
-Unless you represent a large organization with dedicated security team that needs to be involved in the coordination of a release, please refrain from requesting to be contacted via email.
+Unless you represent a large organization with dedicated security team that needs to be involved in the coordination of a release, but is not otherwise part of plugin maintenance, please refrain from requesting to be contacted via email.

 Usage
 -----